tomswartz07/covid19-pennsylvania/README.md

 - -1 * (Estimated Day<sub>t</sub> - C<sub>t</sub>)
 5. **Pct Error:** The percent error calculated for the difference between the estimated count and the actual count.
 - ABS((Estimated Day<sub>t</sub> - C<sub>t</sub>) / C<sub>t</sub>)

+Also of note, the `daily-update.sql` file includes the full calculations for each of these items, allowing the database to calculate the values automatically.

 ## Disclaimers